Gregory Kats: Energy and Green Design Standards

 While at the U.S. Department of Energy, Kats recognized the challenge associated with enabling energy efficiency to become a more substantial industry.
 He played a lead role in developing and served as the Founding Chair of IPMVP.
 During his tenure, he built it into the international energy and water efficiency design and verification standard for more than $50 billion in building efficiency upgrades to date.
 It's the design measurement verification basis for the modern energy efficiency industry and is required for all federal building efficiency upgrades.

 Kats was a founder of the American Council on Renewable Energy (ACORE).
 He was the Principal Advisor in designing and establishing Enterprise Green Communities, the national low-income green design standard that has served as the design basis for over 50,000 housing units to date.
 He recently helped design the World Bank's large new green building financing program.

 Kats served as a leader in the creation of LEED and served on its steering committee for the first six years.
 During his tenure on the steering committee, he led the effort to establish minimum energy performance and subsequently led the push to reweight LEED around climate change.
-He also chaired the LEED Energy and Atmosphere Technical Advisory Group for its first five years and served as the founding chair of the national USGBC chapter.
+He has chaired the USGBC's Energy and Atmosphere Technical Advisory Group on LEED, and served on its LEED Steering Committee.

 Kats also served as lead advisor in guiding the development of Enterprise Green Comminutes the leading green low income healthy design and certification standard that serves as the design basis for 130,000 units of green healthy affordable housing.